TC-TUNE

 Cutting the strings will throw the bridge off balance and cause it to hit the body, but the cloth you placed there earlier will protect it from the impact.

-After cutting the strings, use a 3mm hex wrench to loosen and remove the saddles.
+After cutting the strings, use a 3mm hex wrench to loosen and remove the saddle.

 4. Cleaning